When you need to find vintage style clothing….

 When you need costume help….
 VintageDancer is the answer!

-While we do feature some vintage clothing, most of our clothing is brand new vintage reproduction or vintage inspired.
+While we do feature some vintage clothing (more coming in 2021), most of our clothing is brand new vintage reproduction or vintage inspired.
 This provides shoppers with the greatest selection of colors, sizes (yes plus sizes!), and prices.
 Plus, you don’t have to wear out your delicate vintage originals.